Introduction to MySQL LOWERCASE

 Conclusion

-To convert the string to lower case, we can do it by using the LOWER CASE function.
+To convert the string to lowercase, we can do it by using the LOWER CASE function.
 The LOWERCASE has one argument which will accept the string and convert it into the lower case.
 The function used for the above functionality is LOWER () or LCASE ().
-Binary, BLOB and Varbinary are binary string data, these are not very effective when applied to the LOWER () function.
-To pass such data we first convert the string to non-binary string.
+Binary, BLOB, and VARBINARY are types of binary string data.
+However, applying the LOWER() function to these data types is ineffective.
+To pass such data, we first convert the string to a non-binary string.

 Recommended Articles